muskan23002/multi_beauty_brand_campaign_analysis_sql_project/README.md

 ## Conclusion

-When I started this project, I expected the usual story — Nykaa dominates, bigger brand wins, Google Ads rule everything.
-The data had other plans.

-Tira, the youngest of the three brands, turned out to be the most consistent and resilient.
-Google, the world's biggest ad platform, ranked dead last for all three brands.
-Premium Shoppers — the segment every marketer chases — delivered the weakest returns.
-And the Youth + Instagram combination for Tira quietly delivered the highest ROAS in the entire dataset.

-That's what makes data analysis exciting — not confirming what you already think, but discovering what you didn't expect.

-This project covers 1,66,665 campaigns across 11 months and answers 10 real business questions using PostgreSQL — from basic GROUP BY aggregations all the way to window functions, CTEs, UNNEST for multi-channel parsing, and a CROSS JOIN conflict matrix.
-Every query was written with a business question in mind, not just to show SQL skills.
+This project is an end-to-end SQL analysis of 1,66,665 marketing campaigns across three leading Indian beauty brands — Nykaa, Purplle, and Tira — built to answer real business questions.
+    Using advanced PostgreSQL techniques including CTEs, Window Functions, UNNEST, RANK, STDDEV, and a CTR-CVR-ROAS Performance Matrix, I analyzed key KPIs — CTR, CVR, ROAS, CPC, and CPL — across channels, segments, languages, campaign types, and time periods.

+Key findings:
+- Tira is the most consistent and resilient brand despite being the newest
+- Instagram and Email outperform Google across all 3 brands
+- Youth + Instagram delivers the highest ROAS (1461) in the entire dataset
+- Marketing success depends on execution quality, not channel selection alone

+Beyond querying, this project demonstrates the ability to translate business questions into analytical solutions, identify trends and anomalies, and communicate data-driven recommendations — skills that matter in any data analyst role.

-The Power BI dashboard is coming next — because insights locked in a SQL query aren't useful until a decision-maker can actually see and interact with them.
+The Power BI dashboard is coming next — because great insights deserve great visuals. 🚀
 If you're a recruiter, hiring manager, or fellow data enthusiast — I'd love to connect and hear your thoughts! 🚀